Since writing this blog back in 2021, we have moved out of our first concept store and into our second on the high street.

 The novel chronicles three years of Kristina's life and by her thirty third birthday, the traumatic events of the previous years have changed her.
 She's not the person she was before.
 She returns to the UK - spoiler alert! - and opens her own shop where 'Nothing was new and yet everything was new.
 One corner at the back housed the collection that had yet to be worked on.
 She called it 'the blank canvas corner'.'

-So I'm not Kristina and the Green Heart Showcase is not her space, and yet that's the concept I embrace right there (7 years after publishing my novel): Nothing is new and yet everything is new.
+So I'm not Kristina and GREEN HEART is not her space, and yet that's the concept I embrace right there: Nothing is new and yet everything is new.
 I believe that to change the world, we have to find a way to stop buying new.
 I don't just mean clothes.
 I mean gifts and homeware and soft furnishings and shoes and accessories and books and self care items....And I wholeheartedly believe that that can be a joyful, beautiful, life-giving experience.
 That's my dream.
 That's my concept.

 A concept store is built on a concept.
 It combines the aesthetic with the functional.
 It introduces art and beauty and creativity into the space.
 It works as a thematic journey.